githue/ninja-forms-ux-enhancements/readme.txt

 == Description ==

-This unofficial plugin for Ninja Forms provides user experience improvements for webmasters, designers and end-users.
+This unofficial plugin for Ninja Forms provides user experience improvements for admins, developers and end-users.

 Read on for the list of features.